timmyclean/bikesharing/README.md

-# CitiBike in Des Moines?
+# Bike Sharing in Des Moines?

 ## Overview
  * Our task is to convince potential investors that the extremely popular "Citi Bike" program in New York City is the right fit for Des Moines, Iowa.